trdwll/SteamBridge/CODEGUIDELINES.md

 - Tabs with 4 spaces
 - {} on new lines
 - If lines length are > 220 then break to another line
-- Classes are to be prefixed with like the other classes in the project
+- Classes/Enums/Structs are to be prefixed with like the others in the project
 - No spacing between () or [] etc for example `if ( cond )` or `[ 0 ]`
 - Where there are private/protected variables make a Getter/Setter where it makes sense
 - Class specifiers are to be in the order of `public`, `protected`, `private`